 Step 2: Follow the instructions in the email.
 Next step in your application is creating an account for Studielink.
 You will receive two emails from Studielink, one with a username and one with a password.

 Step 3: Apply via Studielink by choosing a programme and a starting date.
 You will receive three more emails from Studielink, confirming your application and asking you to send documents to the UT.
-Please read the information in the link in these emails.
-You will receive another email with login credentials for the OSIRIS application where you can upload your documents.
+You will receive another important email with login credentials for the OSIRIS application where you can upload your documents.
 This is the next step for your application.

 Step 4: Continue your application via the OSIRIS application, using the login credentials provided to you via email.
 After you login to Osiris please click on "details" behind your application to continue the procedure.